Want the recording from this webinar? Check it out here!

 Don’t force people to share information they don’t want to give.
 Even though you’re trying to surprise and delight them with a gift, forcing prospects to fill out their home address in a form feels very transactional just to receive a piece of branded swag they will not use.

 Allowing recipients the power of choice is super important here!
-Don’t mass-send the same gift to everyone in your list, be personal for each and every recipient.
+Don’t mass-send the same gift to everyone in your list, thats’s definitely one way to create a DirectFail.
+Be personal for each and every recipient.
 Now is the time.

 Want more tips like this?
 Tune into our next Let’s Get Phygital webinar to learn how to foster a sense of culture and customer advocacy in your marketing programs right now.